GSA/fedramp-automation/src/examples/README.md

 As a collection of validation rules for FedRAMP OSCAL documents, `fedramp-automation` is intended to be used by FedRAMP reviewers to ensure that the documents meet the requirements of the OSCAL standard with FedRAMP extensions.
 Additionally, validation rules can be integrated with third-party tools to ensure that documents meet FedRAMP requirements.

 For the purposes of third-party integration, Schematron validation rules are provided in a compiled XSLT format.
-This repository includes several usage examples using appropriate Saxon XSLT libraries.
+This repository includes usage examples that leverage appropriate Saxon XSLT libraries.

 - [Python example](./python/README.md)
 - [Java example](./java/README.md)